top of page

 Josh is known for making a complex sport "simple" to those he is teaching, and focusing on the RIGHT things that create massive improvement.
 He believes the only thing a swimmer is limited by is their technique and their heart.

-Director of Training & Instructor
+Aquatics Director & Instructor

 Swimming has always been an important part of Nicole’s life.
 At age seven, she joined the YMCA team where she swam competitively for eleven years.
 But it did not end there!
 While attending college at Seton Hall University for elementary and special education, Nicole’s mother became the proud owner of a swim school.
 Together, Nicole and her family ran the swim school and taught lessons for everyone, from infants to adults.